 EDMUND WALCOT'S ROOM AT THE GARDEN MUSEUM

-The Walcot Charity (as it then was) was administered for several centuries from the parish church of St Mary Lambeth - now the Garden Museum (and decommissioned as a church).
+The Walcot Charity (as it then was) was administered for several centuries from the parish church of St Mary Lambeth - now the Garden Museum.
 In order to provide a physical memorial to our principal benefactor we have been able to fund a new 'Walcot Room' as well as fund educational activities.

 EVALUATION OF THE STEP-UP PROGRAMME

 With the Trust for London we have been funding pilot programmes aimed to identifying ways in which those caught up in 'in-work' poverty can be helped to improve their circumstances and income.
-During 2017 we shall be reporting on what we have found and how any successful strategies can be rolled out.
+We shall be reporting on what we have found and how any successful strategies can be rolled out.

 ANNIVERSARY PUBLICATION: MR WALCOT'S GIFT TO

 Although many people in and around Lambeth know of the Foundation and its principal benefactor Edmund Walcot, many don't.
 During the anniversary year we are using various approaches to raise awareness of our work, especially amongst those who may benefit from our grants.

 EXTENDING OUR WORK